vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

 ## Overview

-Create an application that plays Chess against an AI opponent.
-The moves should be encrypted then the AI doesn't see them but can still inferred on them due to FHE.
+An application that plays Chess against an AI opponent.
+The moves are encrypted then thanks to FHE, the AI infers on data that she cannot see.

 ## Description